 “We lacked a focus on compliance with accounting standards and fell short of accounting good practice.

 We didn’t have confidence in the accuracy of financial data being provided to the CEO and the Board,” CEO Philip Petrie explained.

 Timeliness and completeness of reporting to the CEO and the Board were not up to scratch.
-And so began their journey with Accounting For Good.
+And so began their journey with True Accounting.